huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 not *exactly* the same, suggesting that genetic effects are dissimilar, in other words, population-specific, for some parts of the genome.

-We then looked specifically for components of the human genome that have population-specific genetic effects.
+We then looked for components of the human genome that have population-specific genetic effects.
 To our surprise, we found them in functionally important components of the genome, such as gene regions, and regions that regulate levels of expression of genes!
-This revealation is in direct contrast to what we expected at the beginning of this project -- we were expecting to find more shared genetic effects in functionally important regions of the genome.
+This revealation is in direct contrast to what we expected at the beginning of this project -- in the early stages of this project, we were expecting to find more shared genetic effects in functionally important regions of the genome.

 Now that we knew there are more population-specific genetic effects around gene regions.
 We wanted to further understand what biological processes could